-- 1. Students who have met their educational goal are ineligible for further financial aid. - Students who have attempted more than 150% of the number of units required for your academic program with the LACCD are ineligible for further financial aid beyond the semester in which the 150% units required for your academic program were attempted. - Students who do not achieve a cumulative GPA of 2.00 or better by the end of the semester must be disqualified. - 4.
-Students must complete at least 67% of the cumulative units attempted. - 5.
-Students may not have earned an Associates of Arts (AA) or Associate of Science (AS) degree outside of the Los Angeles Community College District nor have already earned a baccalaureate degree or higher.
+- 1. Students who have met their educational goal are ineligible for further financial aid. - Students who have attempted more than 150% of the number of units required for your academic program with the LACCD are ineligible for further financial aid beyond the semester in which the 150% units required for your academic program were attempted. - 3.
+Students who do not achieve a cumulative GPA of 2.00 or better by the end of the semester must be disqualified. - 4.
+Students must complete at least 67% of the cumulative units attempted.